 The focus of the Brain Awareness program has been arranging presentations in elementary schools throughout Greater Minnesota and Wisconsin with hands-on activities to promote a greater understanding of the brain and nervous system.

-If you have questions regarding Brain Awareness or presentation scheduling, please contact, Dr. Janet Fitzakerley at (218) 726-7012 or [email protected].
+If you have questions regarding Brain Awareness or presentation scheduling, please contact, Dr. Detlef Heck at [email protected].

 Dr. Anna Wirta-Kosobuski has spent more than 20 years focused on improving Native American science education in Minnesota.
 In her latest projects, she has teamed up with other Biomedical Sciences faculty to develop informational material for children for healthy living and COVID education with translations into Somali, Hmong, and Spanish.
 Her long term work with Native American youth at Bois Forte is strengthening health education in the community as well.